microsoft/WindowsAppSDK/specs/GetSecurityDescriptorForAppContainerNames/GetSecurityDescriptorForAppContainerNames.md

 }
 ```

 The **principalStringSid** parameter is the [security identifier](https://docs.microsoft.com/en-us/windows/win32/secgloss/s-gly) (SID), in [string format](https://docs.microsoft.com/en-us/windows/win32/secauthz/sid-components), of the principal (See also: [ConvertSidToStringSid](https://docs.microsoft.com/en-us/windows/win32/api/sddl/nf-sddl-convertsidtostringsidw)).
-If this parameter is empty, the principal of the current thread/process is used.
+If this parameter is empty, the principal of the current thread is used.

 # API Notes